jfpettit/old_jfpettit.github.io_old/projects.md

 ## [rlpack](https://github.com/jfpettit/rl-pack)

-I developed my own reinforcement learning framework with goals of sipmlicity, ease of understanding, and beginner friendliness.
+I developed my own reinforcement learning framework with goals of simplicity, ease of understanding, and beginner friendliness.
 So far, I've implemented a couple of algorithms and in the future will extend the framework to include more.
 My blog post on rlpack is [here](https://jfpettit.svbtle.com/rlpack) and the GitHub repository for rlpack is [here](https://github.com/jfpettit/rl-pack).

 ## [gym-snake-rl](https://github.com/jfpettit/gym-snake-rl)